What is Codependency?

 When & Where

-Participants have a choice of attending Saturday or Sunday from 10:00 a.m. to 1:00 p.m.
+Weekend Codependency Program meetings are held Saturday from 10:00 a.m. to 1:00 p.m.
 (Registration begins at 9:30 a.m.) at Carrier Clinic®’s Belle Mead campus, in the Atkinson Amphitheatre.
 No pre-registration is required.

 To learn more about Codependency and Codependent relationships, view our resource.